mrislam11378/OCP4.x-and-icp4i-install/Install_OCP_4.2vmware.md

     set pool 1 pgp_num to 64
     ```

-24. Now chedck the cluester health again.
+24. Now check the cluster health again.
 The warning should go away.

     ```bash
     bash-4.2$ ceph -s